status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/index.md

 ## Disclaimer

-This documentation assumes Nimbus Fluffy is in its ideal state.
+This documentation assumes Nimbus Portal client is in its ideal state.
 The project is still under heavy development.
 Please submit a [Github issue](https://github.com/status-im/nimbus-eth1/issues) if you come across a problem.